BenaData/Adventure-Works-MS-Excel-Dashboard/README.md

 # Adventure-Works-MS-Excel-Dashboard
 This project involved creating dashboards using the famous Adventure Works database.
 The preferred data visualization software was MS Excel.
 The dataset represents a customer database that stores information about customers, goods, and transactions.
 The database was an Excel document with six tables: FactInternetSales, DimProduct, DimSalesTeritory, DimDate, DimCustomer, and DimGeography.
 The goal was to analyze the four-year data and create informative charts to track the business's performance.
-We analyzed profit to determine how the products and customers performed over time and in different geographical regions.
+I analyzed profit to determine how the products and customers performed over time and in different geographical regions.
 The project involved importing data into a macro-enabled Excel document.
 Two dashboards were created, one for time series analysis and the other for detailed sales analysis.
 ## Time Series analysis

 ![image](https://github.com/user-attachments/assets/07e8c529-67d7-45ce-a48d-970e006b0df8)